cerb/cerb.github.io/pricing/cloud.md

 ---
 layout: page
 title: Pricing for Cerb Cloud subscriptions
-excerpt: Deploy Cerb in the cloud or on your own hardware.
+excerpt: Deploy Cerb in the cloud or host it yourself.
 Start a free trial.
 permalink: /pricing/
 redirect_from:
   - /buy/